When something’s wrong with your dog’s gut, you can tell.

 The dogs with no GI issues experienced a change that dog parents will love: reduced flatulence.

-And for the dogs with dysbiosis, their symptoms were greatly reduced… Diarrhea....
-Vomiting....
-Markers of total body inflammation and leaky gut decreased dramatically.
-In as little as 21 days!
+And for the dogs with dysbiosis, their tummy troubles were met head on… Diarrhea....
+Vomiting.... and markers of leaky were addressed in as little as 21 days!